Natural bobtail: Dogs

 A mutation in a gene called the T-box transcription factor T gene (C189G) accounts for natural bobtails in 21 dog breeds, but not in another 5 breeds, for which the genetic mechanism is yet to be determined.
-This study counted Rottweilers as not as not having the C189G gene, but tested only five Rottweilers, only two of which were short-tailed dogs.
+This study counted Rottweilers as not having the C189G gene, but tested only five Rottweilers, only two of which were short-tailed dogs.
 The mutation is autosomal dominant and appears to be lethal in the embryonic stage when homozygous.
-Another study showed that Rottweilers do carry the gene, and Dobermanns (not tested by the earlier study) do as well, the linked page provides a list of breeds associated as having the C189G Gene and been known for having Natural Bobtails in the breed.In addition the Pembroke Welsh Corgi identified in previous research.
+Another study showed that Rottweilers do carry the gene, and Dobermanns (not tested by the earlier study) do as well, the linked page provides a list of breeds associated as having the C189G Gene and been known for having Natural Bobtails in the breed.
+In addition the Pembroke Welsh Corgi identified in previous research.

-Although the following dogs may present a natural bobtail, the C189G mutation often appeared after decades or centuries of docking, which is considered in many countries, unnecessary, painful, cruel or mutilation.
+Although the following dogs may present a natural bobtail, the C189G mutation often appeared after decades or centuries of docking, which in many countries is considered unnecessary, painful, cruel or mutilation.
 Today, many countries ban cropping and docking.
 In countries where docking is banned, natural bobtail dogs must present a certificate to show that their tail is a result of the C189G mutation in order to be shown.

 Breeds that can present C189G mutation: